-I’m a linguist and currently working as a doctoral researcher at the MPI for the Science of Human History.
-I studied linguistics at Humboldt University Berlin, focusing on psycholinguistics and typology.
-My research interest is the diversity of language variation in word meanings.
-In my master’s thesis, I conducted the first systematic study of body part extensions such as the table leg and foot of the mountain.
-I examined the frequency of these expressions in 13 languages and the preferences for the underlying similarity dimensions (shape, spatial orientation, function).
-For my doctoral research, I collaborated in establishing the Database of Cross-Linguistic Norms, Ratings, and Relations for Words and Concepts (NoRaRe), which contains 98 datasets from linguistics and psychology across 40 languages including 65 properties (e.g., frequency, sensorimotor ratings, borrowability).
+My main goal is to answer questions about linguistic diversity with a focus on language variation in word meanings.
+I have a BA and MA degree in linguistics from the Humboldt University Berlin and am currently pursuing a doctorate at the University of Jena.
+I am a language scientist studying patterns and causes of words with multiple meanings.
+For my work, I use data from language documentation, large-scale databases, and computational methods.
+In my Master’s thesis, I conducted the first systematic study of body part extensions such as table leg and foot of the mountain.
+I examined the frequency of 95 expressions in 13 languages and the preferences for underlying analogy patterns based on similarity in shape, spatial orientation, and function.
+The first project of my doctoral research established the Database of Cross-Linguistic Norms, Ratings, and Relations for Words and Concepts (NoRaRe), which contains 98 datasets from linguistics and psychology across 40 languages including 65 word properties.